kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Click "**Write**" to write the new EPC to the tag.
 If the write is successful, it will be highlighted green in the list.
 If not, try moving the tag with respect to the antenna and trying again.
 1. Give the tags to the rider.
 1. Save changes before exiting the HPVMgr application, so the tag write dates are stored in the database.
-1. **Restart CrossMgrImpinj** and ensure it connects to the tag reader.
+1. If necessary, **restart CrossMgrImpinj** and ensure it connects to the tag reader.

 ## Writing tags using MultiReader